selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 OncoDriveCLUSTL is an external platform for gene driver analysis.
 This is accessed using the External Tools button on the CRUX sidebar.
-On the page that opens, the first step is to select the THCA dataset for download at the Step 1 panel, as shown in screenshot 4.
+On the page that opens, the first step is to select the THCA dataset for export at the Step 1 panel, as shown in screenshot 4.

 .. container:: example-box